Bryan Reynolds Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.15).
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.13).

-- The Cubs give up the sixth-fewest home runs in baseball (65 total, one per game).
+- Cubs pitchers combine to surrender 67 home runs (one per game), the seventh-fewest in the league.

-- In his last appearance on Thursday against the Los Angeles Angels, the right-hander went 5 1/3 innings, giving up four earned runs while surrendering five hits.
+- In his last time out on Friday, the lefty threw six innings against the Los Angeles Angels, allowing two earned runs while surrendering seven hits.

-- In 10 games this season, the 31-year-old has a 6.80 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.